rohanrajpal/rohanrajpal.github.io/_posts/2019-08-12-GSoC-with-VideoLAN.markdown

 	 - Avoid writing [over-engineered](https://www.youtube.com/watch?v=-AQfQFcXac8) code
 	 - How to work on a huge codebase.
 Things like Memory leaks, ram consumption, learned how to use the VLC Core API.
 	 - Design patterns like the [D-pointer strategy](https://wiki.qt.io/D-Pointer)  and [Model View Delegate](https://doc.qt.io/qt-5/qtquick-modelviewsdata-modelview.html).
-	 - Qt/C++, QML and writing production level code in them.
+	 - Qt/C++, QML and writing production-level code in them.
 	 - QtCreator, one of the best IDEs I've used.
  - Design
-	 - Learned design concepts like form follows flow.
+	 - Learned design concepts like form follows the flow.
 	 - Prototyping, brainstorming on interactions.
 	 - Clipping
 	 - Thinking design solutions keeping the code in mind.